We are developing new nonprofit-owned models of development and financing to help communities close the housing gap.

 We’ve pioneered new, faster methods to bring affordable housing online for people experiencing homelessness.
 By using social impact investment, we’ve demonstrated a replicable way to finance and operate these residences to ensure every veteran has a safe, secure home.

-In 2019-2020, we aim to create affordable housing using this method in four markets to help those communities end homelessness for target populations.
+Using these methods, we aim to create affordable housing in Built for Zero communities to help end homelessness for target populations.

 Once a hub for Hartford industry, the M. Swift and Sons gold leafing factory has stood vacant since 2005.
 Community Solutions is partnering with the community to revitalize the building, spurring job growth, economic development and community health in North Hartford.

 The first of its kind in Washington, D.C., this 124-unit, mixed-income residence was developed in partnership with McCormack Baron Salazar and Sorg Architects.

 Created using an innovative social impact development model for veterans housing, Abrigo Apartments is located adjacent to the region’s new VA Medical Campus.